-8. Monitoring
+9. Monitoring

-- 8.1 Thriplow and Heathfield Parish Council has the responsibility for providing leadership for the Neighbourhood Plan. - 8.2 The Parish Council will use the planning policies in the made Neighbourhood Plan as a basis for preparing consultation responses to the local planning authority in response to ongoing planning applications.
-Furthermore, the Parish Council will closely monitor planning decisions by the local planning authority to ensure the policies in the plan are adhered to. - 8.3 In addition, the Parish Council will monitor: - 1) the effectiveness of the planning policies themselves - 2) the appropriateness of the NP vision, its objectives and planning policies with respect to changing priorities over the course of time.
+- 9.1 Thriplow and Heathfield Parish Council has the responsibility for providing leadership for the Neighbourhood Plan. - 9.2 The Parish Council will use the planning policies in the made Neighbourhood Plan as a basis for preparing consultation responses to the local planning authority in response to ongoing planning applications.
+Furthermore, the Parish Council will closely monitor planning decisions by the local planning authority to ensure the policies in the plan are adhered to. - 9.3 In addition, the Parish Council will monitor: - 1) the effectiveness of the planning policies themselves. - 2) the appropriateness of the NP vision, its objectives and planning policies with respect to changing priorities over the course of time. - 9.4 To achieve the above, the Parish Council will monitor as follows:

 NP monitoring indicator When Method Monitoring planning applications and planning decisions 1.
 Are planning officers at the local planning authority applying the NP policies as required by legislation?
 When planning applications are being considered and decided by GCSP PC to check officer reports and whether the NP polices are listed and referred to in officer reports and committee decisions.
 2. Is the Parish Council using the planning policies when commenting on planning applications?
 When the Parish Council responds to planning consultations by the local planning authority.
 Checking PC responses to planning consultations.
 Monitoring the effectiveness of the planning policies 3.
 To what extent is development being approved or refused in a manner which departs from the policies in the NP When planning applications are being considered and decided by GCSP PC to check planning decisions 4.
 Are planning applicants using the NP policies as intended when they prepare their development proposals?
 When Parish Council considers planning applications or are being consulted at the pre- application stage Checking whether the planning application refers to the NP policies.
 At pre-application stage (where relevant) is the NP being referred to from outset by the applicant.
+NP monitoring indicator When Method -- ---------- -- -- -- -- 5.
+Are the planning policies effective in implementing the NP vision and objectives Annually Preparing report for annual parish meeting Monitoring the appropriateness of the NP vision, objectives and planning policies 6.
+Is the NP vision and its supporting objectives still relevant Annually Preparing report for annual parish meeting